Rahul123hazarika/DSA-/BigO_Notation/BigOnotation.md

 T(n) = aT(n/b) + O(n^d)
 ```
 where
-a = number of subproblems
+a = number of subproblems,
-b = factor by which input size is divided
+b = factor by which input size is divided,
 d = power of work done outside recursion
 Ex:
 Binary Search recurrence: